By Jackie Mendoza

-2. Get to Know Your “Personal Positioning System”
+2. Get to Know Your “Personal Positioning System”.

 After identifying what was important to her about her current and preferred state, it was time for Gabby to recalibrate what I call her ‘Personal Positioning System'.
-This is like your personal GPS and it should always bring you back to your centre.
+This is like your personal GPS, and it should always bring you back to your center.
 It’s about understanding what you value in different areas of your life (relationships, family, work, your living environment, wellbeing, and happiness) so you can start embracing these values and live a more authentic life.

-For example, if you say loyalty is important to you in relationships, you may want to question whether you’re willing to put up with a close associate who you’ve discovered has been spreading rumours about you behind your back.
+For example, if you say loyalty is important to you in relationships, you may want to question whether you’re willing to put up with a close associate who you’ve discovered has been spreading rumors about you behind your back.
 Or if working to your own schedule is important to you, is it really a good idea to take on that assignment where they expect you to be regularly available during office hours?